 - If you don't understand the investment, don't just blindly put your faith (and money) on it.
 Derivatives, structured products, Iraqi Dinars, bitcoins.
 Come on, nobody really understands how these things work, except for people who sell them, insiders, financial analysts, and maybe institutional investors; hence, nobody should invest in these things.
-If you want to speculate, then that's different, because "speculation" indicates that you understand the risks and are willing to lose most (if not all) of your principal.
-Myself, I'd prefer to miss out on (potential) profits, rather than realizing actual losses.
+If you want to speculate, then that's different, because speculation means you understand the risks and are willing to lose most (if not all) of your principal.
+Myself, I'd prefer to miss out on (potential?) profits, rather than realizing actual losses.
 Life is just too short, I don’t want to be that sad guy protesting outside of MtGox’s Tokyo office.

 - If it's complicated, you'll probably lose money.
 Similar examples as above: derivatives, structured products, bitcoins.
 Heck, I'll add subordinate bonds, and stocks of energy trading companies.
 Stick to simple things like stocks and bonds of companies that you know, at least we know what they are, how they are priced, and how the prices correlate to the general economic health.

 - Don’t forget to diversify your portfolio.
 Booooring, I know.
 This means not putting all your retirement fund in Apple shares.
-Also means, if your job (and therefore your income) is in investment banking, it's probably not the best idea to put your savings in bank stocks (or stocks in general?) – imagine if 2008 happens again, you may find yourself out of a job and a valuable portion of your savings.
-Also means if you have an option to receive your bonus in the form of cash or company stock, always take the cash; pay down your debt, reinvest in other stocks, do whatever but always take the cash.
-Even if you're working for Facebook and it's 2005, because you don't have the benefit of 20/20 hindsight.
-Unless if you can predict the future, then you don’t need investing advice.
+Also means, if your job (and therefore, your income) is in investment banking, it's probably not the best idea to put your savings in bank stocks (or stocks in general?) – imagine if 2008 happens again, you may find yourself out of a job and a valuable portion of your savings.
+Also means if you have an option to receive your bonus in the form of cash or company stock, always take the cash -- pay down your debt, reinvest in other stocks, do whatever but always take the cash.
+Yes, I'm saying this even if you're working for Facebook and it's 2005, because you don't have the benefit of 20/20 hindsight.
+(Unless if you can predict the future, then you don’t really need advice.)